nolan57/GPM.GANTT/docs/getting-started.md

-# Getting Started with GPM.Gantt
+# Getting Started with GPM.Gantt v2.1.0

-This guide will help you get up and running with GPM.Gantt in your WPF application.
+This guide will help you get up and running with GPM.Gantt in your WPF application, including the new advanced features introduced in version 2.1.0.

 ## Installation